 - Rinse hair thoroughly.
 Make sure the scalp and the strands are shampoo-free.

-- Apply a dime-size amount of conditioner to the bottom 2/3rds of hair only.
+- Apply a dime-size amount of conditioner to the lower half of hair only.
 Avoid letting the conditioner touch your scalp.

 - Rinse out the conditioner.

 For Oily Hair, You Can "Rinse and Repeat"

 While people often skip this step to save time and shampoo, it turns out you should rinse and repeat, especially if you have fine hair.
 The first shampoo is meant to remove dirt, sebum, and build-up on the scalp.
 After you rinse, you should apply more shampoo and focus on the rest of your hair.
 If you prefer skipping the rinse and repeat the step, make sure you spend those three minutes scrubbing your scalp, making sure to move down to the strands.

 Here's a trick that allows you to shampoo your hair and apply conditioner in one step.

 - First, apply shampoo to your roots.
 Really massage it into your scalp using circular motions.
 Remember, you need to focus on scrubbing your scalp because it's your scalp that's oily, not your hair.

 - Once you've shampooed and before you rinse, slather conditioner on the bottom two-thirds of hair, staying away from the scalp.